Fusion frames for operators and atomic systems: Introduction

 The following theorem provides a link between local and global properties. \begin{theorem} { \rm\cite{casazza2004frames}} For each $i\in I$, let $w_i>0$, let $W_i$ be a closed subspace of $\hs$, and let $\{f_{ij}\}_{j\in J_i}$ be a frame for $W_i$ with bounds $A_i$ and $B_i$.
 Suppose that $0<C=\inf_{i\in I} C_i\le \sup_{i\in I}D_i=D<\infty$.
 Then the following conditions are equivalent: \begin{enumerate} \item [\rm(i)] $\{(W_i,w_i)\}_{i\in I}$ is a fusion frame for $\hs$. \item [\rm(ii)]$\{w_if_{ij}\}_{j\in J_i,i\in I}$ is a frame for $\hs$. \end{enumerate} In particular, if $\{(W_i,w_i,\{f_{ij}\}_{j\in J_i})\}_{i\in I}$ is a fusion frame system for $\hs$ with fusion frame bounds $A$ and $B$, then $\{w_if_{ij}\}_{j\in J_i,i\in I}$ is a frame for $\hs$ with frame bounds $AC$ and $BD$. \end{theorem}

-Some generalizations of frames also have been presented such as generalized frames \cite{sun2006g}, controlled frames \cite{balazs2010weighted} and fusion frames for Banach space \cite{pathak2015some}.
 The concept of $K$-frames was introduced by G{\u{a}}vru{\c{t}}a \cite{guavructa2012frames} to study the atomic systems \cite{feichtinger2001atomic} with respect to a bounded linear operator $K$ in a separable Hilbert space $\hs$.
 It is known that $K$-frames are more general than traditional frames in the sense that the lower frame bound only holds for the elements in the range of $K$.
-Several methods to construct K-frames and the stability of perturbations for the K-frames have been discussed in \cite{ramu2016frame,xiao2013some}.
+Several methods to construct K-frames and the stability of perturbations for the K-frames have been discussed in \cite{li2018generalized,xiao2013some}.

 \begin{definition} Let $K$ be a bounded linear operator from $\hs$ to $\hs$.
 A sequence $\{f_i\}_{i\in I}$ in $\hs$ is called a $K$-frame for $\hs$ if there exist constants $0<A_3\le B_3<\infty$ such that